tum-ens/pyGRETA/doc/user_manual.rst

 Input raster maps
 ^^^^^^^^^^^^^^^^^^
-The :mod:`input_maps` module is used to generate data (mostly raster maps, but also arrays in MAT files) for the spatial scope defined by the user.
+The :mod:`lib.input_maps` module is used to generate data (mostly raster maps, but also arrays in MAT files) for the spatial scope defined by the user.
 These data sets include:

 * Weather data
 * Land and sea masking